StemVibrations/STEM/docs/tutorials.rst

                       settings=solver_settings)
     model.project_parameters = problem

-Before starting the calculation, it is required to specify why output is desired.
-In this case, displacement, velocity and acceleration is given on the nodes and written to the output file.
+Before starting the calculation, it is required to specify which output is desired.
+In this case, displacement, velocity and acceleration are given on the nodes and written to the output files.
 In this test case, gauss point results are left empty.

 .. code-block:: python